Skip to Content

 Although minor repairs can extend the life of your property’s roof, eventually there will be a time when the entire roof should be reshingled.

 Weather extremes like storms or other extreme weather, strong winds, or constant moisture can increase the rate of wear on a roof and reduce the life of your shingles.
 If your area is prone to harsh weather conditions, it’s important to inspect the roof more frequently to ensure it remains structurally sound.
+This is particularly relevant for landlords in areas with severe weather patterns.

 Regular roof inspections and maintenance checks help identify smaller issues early.
 Addressing minor issues promptly—like replacing damaged shingles or sealing up weak spots—can prevent water infiltration and structural damage to the property.